prediagnose/PrediagnoseAppInfo/README.md

 PreDiagnose reserves the right to change its Privacy Policy, Terms and Conditions and Terms of Services at any time.
 The online published versions of these three documents are the governing documents.

 ### Your account
-PreDiagnose Vet does not create an account for the user, but creates a secure session through third party services, Auth0.
-PreDiagnose Vet stays active for 8 hours before logging off.
+PreDiagnose Online does not create an account for the user, but creates a secure session through third party services, Auth0.
+PreDiagnose Online stays active for 8 hours before logging off.
 If you wish to log off after performing a test you must actively press log off to terminate the active session.

 You are responsible for the way you are using the services provided by PreDiagnose hardware and software.
 PreDiagnose is not a medical organization, and we will not provide you with any medical advice or diagnosis.
 The purpose of the Services is solely for research purposes and is not meant for medical diagnostics.